-- R605.5 A firm or a network firm shall not provide internal audit services to an audit client that is a public interest entity, if the services relate to: - (a) A significant part of the internal controls over financial reporting; - (b) Financial accounting systems that generate information that is, individually or in the aggregate, material to the client's accounting records or financial statements on which the firm will express an opinion; or - (c) Amounts or disclosures that are, individually or in the aggregate, material to the financial statements on which the firm will express an opinion.
+- R605.6 A firm or a network firm shall not provide internal audit services to an audit client that is a public interest entity if the provision of such services might create a self-review threat.
+(Ref: Para.
+R600.14 and R600.16). - 605.6 A1 Examples of the services that are prohibited under paragraph R605.6 include internal audit services that relate to: - The internal controls over financial reporting. - Financial accounting systems that generate information for the client's accounting records or financial statements on which the firm will express an opinion. - Amounts or disclosures that relate to the financial statements on which the firm will express an opinion.